-Jezz Chung is a NYC-based creative, writer, and inclusion advocate with a career in advertising spanning across multiple disciplines.
+Jezz Chung is a NYC-based creative, writer, and diversity/equity/inclusion practitioner with a career in advertising spanning across multiple disciplines.

 Jezz started her career in account management at Apple’s LA-based agency of record Media Arts Lab, where she helped launch TV, print, outdoor, and digital campaigns for iPhone, iPad, and Mac in over 20 markets around the world.
 After a series of fortunate events that began with a Beyoncé music video remake shot on her iPhone, Jezz shifted her role into the creative space as a copywriter.
 She went on to create work for the Cannes Grand Prix-winning Shot on iPhone campaign, including the “Human Family” film that premiered during the opening ceremony of the 2016 Summer Olympics.
 After creating campaigns for iPad Pro, Apple Watch, Apple Music, YouTube, Sonos, and Sally Hansen, Jezz pivoted into the talent space as Anomaly’s first ever Diversity & Engagement Lead.
 At the NYC headquarters, she leads agency efforts to innovate the practice of inclusion through educational initiatives, professional development, and partnerships.